M1- Finnish emission label

 However, it is important to note that the use of this label is voluntary and is used by manufacturers and consumers as a guide to select products that can help improve indoor air quality.

-Recognition of the M1 emissions label for certification systems
+Recognition of the M1 emissions label in other certification systems

 In practice, it might be possible that products with the M1 emission label are considered positive in certain projects or situations, especially if they help to meet low VOC emission requirements.